LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/EventSources/chat-post-survey.md

 };
 ```

-This sample code checks whether the `csatRank` is smaller than or equal to 3, that the `skillName` matches "CustomerCare" and that the `agentName` was “John Doe”.
-If these conditions are true, a new entry will be written to the returned email property list.
+This sample code checks whether the `csatRank` is smaller than or equal to 3, that the `skillName` matches "CustomerCare", and that the `agentName` was “John Doe”.
+If these conditions are true, a new entry will be written to the returned email list.

 ### Payload Details

 The Conversational Cloud sends events to the Functions platform once a *Post Conversation Survey* has been submitted.
-This event invokes our function which has the *Post Conversation Survey* event attached.
+This event invokes our function, which is attached to the *Post Conversation Survey* event.
 This event contains the following data:

 |1. level|2. level|description|type|example|
 |--- |--- |--- |--- |--- |